Gage-Waller/CSC132-Arm/README.md

 # CSC132-Arm
-The Final Project for CSC 132
+The Final Pi Project for CSC 132